Supreme Court’s ACA Decision Rewards Obama, Angers Conservatives

 The mandate, a key element of Obama's healthcare law, sparked intense outrage from conservatives who have argued the government does not have the right to force citizens to pay for a government service.

-Though derided by critics as "Obamacare," the healthcare overhaul was the product of elaborate compromises by the president, and was based on a Heritage Foundation proposal and Romney's own healthcare reform while governor of Massachusetts.
+Though derided by critics as "Obamacare," the healthcare overhaul was the product of elaborate compromises by the president, and was based on a

 The ruling provides Obama with a precious election-year policy victory on an issue critics in his own party said he failed to properly communicate to the nation.
 He'll now be able to use the court's decision on his move to provide coverage for more than 30 million uninsured Americans as a platform to re-cast the law to the nation.